 Steven Sinofsky, who since 2009 has served as president of Microsoft's Windows and Windows Live divisions, has left the company less than a month after launching what Steve Ballmer called the most important operating system in Redmond's history.
-"It is impossible to count the blessings I have received over my years at Microsoft …
+"It is impossible to count the blessings I have received over my years at …

 "Microsoft's news release gave no reason for Sinofsky's departure"